FREE Uber Tax Info Pack

 Most Uber drivers choose to lodge their tax returns through a tax agent.
 At DriveTax, our Express Tax service is the quickest and simplest way to lodge your rideshare tax return online through a registered tax agent, CPA accountant and Uber tax expert.

-Our standard fee for an Uber tax return is $220, and this includes all your Uber income and deductions, employee or investment income and deductions, and all other parts of your regular tax return.
+Our standard fee for an Uber tax return is $285, which includes all your Uber income and deductions, your employee/salary income and deductions, interest and investment income, and all other parts of your regular tax return.
 Complications such as rental properties or capital gains may incur extra fees.
-We also do non-Uber tax returns at a fee of $150 if you’d like your spouse or family member’s tax return done too.
+We also do non-Uber tax returns at a fee of $165 if you’d like your spouse or family member’s tax return done too.

-What makes DriveTax different from other rideshare tax companies is that your tax return is completed directly by a CPA accountant right here in Australia.
-We don’t use offshore staff or AI automation.
-So you can be confident that a fully qualified accountant is preparing your Uber tax return and individually checking that every tax deduction is maximised, so you can be sure you’re getting the best possible tax refund.
+What makes DriveTax different from other rideshare tax companies is that your tax return is completed directly by me, Jess Murray CPA, right here in Australia.
+I’ve been specialising in rideshare and delivery tax returns since Uber first landed in Australia, nearly ten years ago, so you can be sure you’re getting expert advice.
+You’ll be emailing with me directly during the tax return process, and I’ll ensure that every single tax deduction is maximised so you can be sure you’re getting the best possible tax refund.

 > More information about the DriveTax Express Tax service for Uber and Rideshare drivers.